fandasson/phpBB-Auto-Database-Backup/README.md

 # phpBB Auto Database Backup

-This is the repository for the development of the phpBB Auto Database Backup Extension.
+This is the forked repository of phpBB Auto Database Backup Extension.

+The forked version changes interval of backup from days to hours.

 ## Quick Install
 You can install this on the latest copy of the develop branch ([phpBB 3.1-dev](https://github.com/phpbb/phpbb3)) by following the steps below: